 Note that Google automatically selects which ad extensions are appropriate for your ad campaigns based on their performance.
 The updates also affect only search ads in the Google Search network – the Display Network is not yet affected by these updates.
 Make sure to read Google’s announcement to view their recommendations for using extensions.

 We’d be happy to help you integrate ad extensions to your current AdWords campaigns.
-Talk to our digital marketing group today to get started.
+Talk to our digital marketing agency today to get started.